discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 This step is also compatible with collections: if a collection is fetched but empty, the execution flow will stop.

-Finally, you can also provide an `ActiveRecord` relation.
+You can also provide an `ActiveRecord` relation.
 The step won’t load records but will determine if the relation will return any records.
 If there are none, the execution flow will stop.

+Sometimes, you need to fetch a model (or a collection of models), but it’s ok if it’s empty.
+For those cases, you can use the `optional: true` option allowing the execution flow to continue even if the model returns a falsy value.

 ### `policy`